Living History Programs

 Ransom E, Olds, founder of Oldsmobile and the father of the

-Detroit auto industry, narrates a slide program detailing the early
+driving goggles, to narrate a slide program detailing the early auto

 Hupmobile, Ford, Stanley.
 The Olds curved dash runabout was the